Kaesebrot84/iris/README.md

 ## About the project

-I created this project to understand Rust a little better.
-Therefore, there is certainly a need for optimization.
+I created this project for learning purposes.

 ## Future